A version of this article was first published in April, 2016.

 Frame: Do you know where the steering stops are?
 Check ’em out, to see if they look bashed up.
 If they’re damaged, it’s a good sign the bike was in a crash.
 So is cracked or chipped paint around the steering stem.

 Wheel: Get the rear wheel in the air, and try to wiggle it back and forth at the 6 and 12 o’clock positions.
 It shouldn’t have any play, but if it does, you might be in for a set of replacement bearings.
 Spin the wheel; it should move easily and spin true (no wobbles).
 Check for any broken spokes and cracking as well as flats in the rims (especially if it’s likely to have been ridden off road).

 Tire: Is it squared off, weather-cracked, worn out, or flat?
 Are there flat spots, or knobs missing?
 Plan on buying new ones, if they have visible issues.
 If you plan on a test ride, confirm tire pressures are correct.

 Swingarm bearings: Get the wheel in the air and hold the rear ends of the swingarm to see if the swingarm moves left and right.
 Is there’s play, the bearings are likely shot.

 Brakes: Use that flashlight to check if the pads worn out.
 Press on the lever to see if the brakes are overly spongy (may require bleeding or a new brake line).
 Check the discs for damage (scoring, warping, excessive wear) and the hoses for cracking (would need replacing).
 Spin the wheels to confirm the brakes aren’t binding and check that they come on quickly when applied.
-Make sure the brake light works while you’re at it.
+While you’re at it, make sure the brake light works.